Kentico/kentico-amp/README.md

 ### Activating AMP Filter for a specific page

-There are two options how to do it:
+There are two options for how to activate an AMP Filter for a specific page:

 * In Accelerated Mobile Pages application, add pages by selecting them from the site content tree.